marcinkuzminski/rhodecode/docs/api/api.rst

 grant_users_group_permission
 ----------------------------

-Grant permission for users group on given repository, or update existing one if found.
+Grant permission for user group on given repository, or update existing one if found.
 This command can be executed only using api_key belonging to user with admin rights.